-48. This policy, the appendices hereto, including identification and contact information of the designated Title IX Coordinators shall be displayed prominent on its website and in every handbook and catalog available to students, potential students, employees, and potential employees.
+49. This Policy, the appendices hereto, including identification and contact information of the designated Title IX Coordinators shall be displayed prominently on the University website and in every handbook and catalog available to students, potential students, employees, and potential employees.